nyCloud/stack_edit_notes/Daily Notes/Frontend Study Notes - JavaScript.md

 a = 1
 // a is global, and can be removed var b = 2
-// b is local variable within function, can not be removed let c = 3
+// if var variable is decleared inside function, it is a local variable within fuction, if not it is a global variable

+let c = 3
 // c is only valid within block const d = 4